ThatFrostyy/Survival/README.md

 # Survival
 ## About
+**If you want to help contribute immediately please read the bottom of the read me!**

 Welcome to **Survival**, a unique series of survival texts that bring together many of gaming's favorites into one unique experience.

 In this game you will find yourself in a world where survival is the ultimate goal.
 You need to collect resources, face formidable enemies and deal with unpredictable situations.
 But what makes **Survival** unique is its community-focused nature.